 Deer Impacts on the Maritime Forest

-Deer impacts on maritime forest vegetation of the Bald Head Woods Coastal Reserve are currently being investigated by Dr. John Taggart (UNCW) and his students.
-Twenty 10m x 10m plots, each consisting of an unfenced control and fenced exclosure, were established in 2006 and are sampled regularly to determin if significant changes have occurred in tree, shrub, or herb layers as a result of deer browsing.
-The results are being interpreted relative to past land uses, tree age, storm events, etc. Particular attention will be paid to canopy trees, primarily live oak and sand laurel oak, to see if long-term changes are likely to occur.
-Related research will be pursued such as light levels and seedling consumption within the forest.
+Deer impacts on maritime forest vegetation of the Bald Head Woods Coastal Reserve were investigated by Dr. John Taggart (UNCW) and his students.
+Twenty 10m x 10m plots, each consisting of an unfenced control and fenced exclosure, were established in 2007 and were sampled regularly for about four years to determine if significant changes occurred in tree, shrub, or herb layers as a result of deer browsing.
+The results were interpreted relative to past land uses, tree age, storm events, etc. Particular attention was paid to canopy trees, primarily live oak and sand laurel oak, to see if long-term changes were likely to occur ( Taggart and Long 2013 ).

 Laurel wilt disease, spread by the non-native red bay ambrosia beetle, represents a significant threat to the maritime forest.
 Laurel wilt disease has devastated red bay trees along the East Coast of the United States since its introduction via the port of Savannah, GA in 2002.
 Currently, red bay constitutes approximately 30% of the BHI maritime forest understory, and an outbreak of laurel wilt could reduce this percentage significantly.
 Such a large shift in species composition and reduction of biodiversity may effectively destabilize the maritime forest.
 A comprehensive forest monitoring program and restoration plan is needed.
 As the most effective storm buffer, biologically diverse and nationally rare habitat on island, the stability and conservation of BHI’s maritime forest should be a top priority.

 Redbay (Persea borbonia) abundance and the potential effect of Laurel Wilt Disease in the Bald Head Woods Reserve, North Carolina, USA ( Dewire 2011 ).